Session Replay

 With Session Replay, you can:

-• Improve product conversions: Blend quantitative and qualitative insights and use learnings to hypothesize and test new workflows that boost conversions and revenue.
+• Improve product conversions: Blend quantitative and qualitative insights and use new information to hypothesize and test new workflows that boost conversions and revenue.

 • Diagnose product issues faster: Isolate specific user sessions for troubleshooting bugs, getting critical qualitative context that helps teams speed up resolution process.